 (jj) Information concerning weatherization activities submitted to, obtained by, or generated by ERCOT in connection with P.U.C.
 Subst.
-R. 25.55, Weather Emergency Preparedness, if such information allows the identification of any Resource or Resource Entity.16.2.1 Criteria for Qualification as a Qualified Scheduling Entity
+R. 25.55, Weather Emergency Preparedness, if such information allows the identification of any Resource or Resource Entity; and

+(kk) Information provided to ERCOT pursuant to Section 16.2.1.1, QSE Background Check Process, or 16.8.1.1, CRR Account Holder Background Check Process.

+16.2.1 Criteria for Qualification as a Qualified Scheduling Entity

 (1) To become and remain a Qualified Scheduling Entity (QSE), an Entity must meet the following requirements:

-(a) Submit a properly completed QSE application for qualification, including any applicable fee, necessary disclosures, and designation of Authorized Representatives, each of whom is responsible for administrative communications with the QSE and each of whom has enough authority to commit and bind the QSE and the Entities it represents;(b) Sign a Standard Form Market Participant Agreement;
+(a) Submit a properly completed QSE application for qualification, including any applicable fee, necessary disclosures, and designation of Authorized Representatives, each of whom is responsible for administrative communications with the QSE and each of whom has enough authority to commit and bind the QSE and the Entities it represents;

+(b) Comply with ERCOT’s background check process, as described in Section 16.2.1.1, QSE Background Check Process;

+(c) Demonstrate to ERCOT’s reasonable satisfaction that the Entity does not pose an Unreasonable Financial Risk, as defined in this Section;

+(d) Sign a Standard Form Market Participant Agreement;

-(c) Sign any required Agreements relating to use of the ERCOT network, software, and systems;
+(e) Sign any required Agreements relating to use of the ERCOT network, software, and systems;

-(d) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of performing the functions of a QSE;
+(f) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of performing the functions of a QSE;

-(e) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of complying with the requirements of all ERCOT Protocols and Operating Guides;
+(g) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of complying with the requirements of all ERCOT Protocols and Operating Guides;

-(f) Satisfy ERCOT’s creditworthiness and capitalization requirements as set forth in this Section, unless exempted from these requirements by Section 16.17, Exemption for Qualified Scheduling Entities Participating Only in Emergency Response Service;
+(h) Satisfy ERCOT’s creditworthiness and capitalization requirements as set forth in this Section, unless exempted from these requirements by Section 16.17, Exemption for Qualified Scheduling Entities Participating Only in Emergency Response Service;

-(g) Be generally able to pay its debts as they come due.
+(i) Be generally able to pay its debts as they come due.
 ERCOT may request evidence of compliance with this qualification only if ERCOT reasonably believes that a QSE is failing to comply with it;

-(h) Provide all necessary bank account information and arrange for Fedwire system transfers for two-way confirmation;
+(j) Provide all necessary bank account information and arrange for Fedwire system transfers for two-way confirmation;

-(i) Be financially responsible for payment of Settlement charges for those Entities it represents under these Protocols;
+(k) Be financially responsible for payment of Settlement charges for those Entities it represents under these Protocols;

-(j) Comply with the backup plan requirements in the Operating Guides;
+(l) Comply with the backup plan requirements in the Operating Guides;

-(k) Maintain a 24-hour, seven-day-per-week scheduling center with qualified personnel for the purposes of communicating with ERCOT relating to Day-Ahead and Operating Day exchange of market and operational obligations in representing Load, Resources, and market positions.
+(m) Maintain a 24-hour, seven-day-per-week scheduling center with qualified personnel for the purposes of communicating with ERCOT relating to Day-Ahead and Operating Day exchange of market and operational obligations in representing Load, Resources, and market positions.
 Those personnel must be responsible for operational communications and must have sufficient authority to commit and bind the QSE and the Entities that it represents.
 This requirement applies to QSE Level 2, 3, and 4, as defined in Section 2.1, Definitions;

-(l) Maintain a scheduling center for the hours of 0900 to 1700 Central Prevailing Time (CPT) on Business Days with qualified personnel for the purposes of communicating with ERCOT relating to Day-Ahead and Operating Day exchange of market and operational obligations in representing Load, Resources, and market positions.
+(n) Maintain a scheduling center for the hours of 0900 to 1700 Central Prevailing Time (CPT) on Business Days with qualified personnel for the purposes of communicating with ERCOT relating to Day-Ahead and Operating Day exchange of market and operational obligations in representing Load, Resources, and market positions.
 Those personnel must be responsible for operational communications and must have sufficient authority to commit and bind the QSE and the Entities that it represents.
 This requirement applies to QSE Level 1, as defined in Section 2.1;

-(m) Demonstrate and maintain a working functional interface with all required ERCOT computer systems; and
+(o) Demonstrate and maintain a working functional interface with all required ERCOT computer systems; and

-(n) Allow ERCOT, upon reasonable notice, to conduct a site visit to verify information provided by the QSE.
+(p) Allow ERCOT, upon reasonable notice, to conduct a site visit to verify information provided by the QSE.